 Musical traditions of all genres put a high emphasis on generating the strong emotional feeling bordering between trance and ecstasy.
 We’re still not entirely sure why sounds of different frequencies and timbre make us feel like this.

-There has been many theories – we evolved music as a novel way of attracting mates, or music served as a way to build communion with other tribe members.
+There have been many theories – we evolved music as a novel way of attracting mates, or music served as a way to build communion with other tribe members.

 But there is something deeper than that.
 It looks like some types of sounds and tonalities can move us to tears or make us forget ourselves and enter into the state of flow.
 These tendencies have been richly exploited by cultures around the world.

 This experience is not uncommon.
-It almost seems like music at times encourages deeply meditative states and bring creative ideas to the fore.
+It almost seems like music at times encourages deeply meditative states and brings creative ideas to the fore.

 The Rich Spiritual Context of Middle Eastern And Asian Music

-Middle Eastern and Asian music is vastly different from the traditional Western music.
-By listening to Chopin’s Nocturne, you may admire its mathematical perfection, tonality and the emotional content.
+Middle Eastern and Asian music are vastly different from traditional Western music.
+By listening to Chopin’s Nocturne, you may admire its mathematical perfection, tonality, and emotional content.

-Middle Eastern and Asian music, however does not rely purely on musical notation.
-Some of the most powerful instrumental performances are based on Taqsim which can be roughly translated as improvisation on a theme (Persian Dastgah and Indian Ragas are similar in that respect).
+Middle Eastern and Asian music, however, does not rely purely on musical notation.
+Some of the most powerful instrumental performances are based on Taqsim which can be roughly translated as an improvisation on a theme (Persian Dastgah and Indian Ragas are similar in that respect).